 - Default Object Lifetime – 360

-Confirm that Redis object cache is working properly:
+Confirm that Memcached or Redis object cache is working properly:

 The following options can be left blank, while Global Groups and Do Not Cache Groups are properly automatically filled by LiteSpeed (at least in my experience).
 But we should enable the final 3 options: